Who We Are

 Ben Kornfeld

-Ben, originally from New Zealand, led the Foundation’s early research efforts, and remains actively involved in the Foundation’s research and operations as a representative on the Allocation Committee and the Board of Directors.
+Ben is a member of the Board of Directors of the Weiss Asset Management Foundation and also serves on the Foundation’s Allocation Committee.
+Originally from New Zealand, Ben led the Foundation’s early research efforts and remains actively involved in the Foundation’s research and operations.
 Ben joined the Foundation because of a long-time interest in leveraging evidence to guide policy and structures to improve outcomes for the most vulnerable.
 Ben has been at Weiss Asset Management for almost 10 years, where he has focused on investments in the energy space, particularly in opportunities created by the shift to renewables.

 Harlan Downs-Tepper

-Harlan is Program Director at the WAM Foundation.
-Prior to joining the WAM Foundation, Harlan was Chief of Staff at IDinsight, based in India and Zambia, where he advised foundations, governments, NGOs and social businesses on the social impact of their engagements.
+Harlan is Program Director at the Weiss Asset Management Foundation.
+Prior to joining the Foundation, Harlan was Chief of Staff at IDinsight, based in India and Zambia, where he advised foundations, governments, NGOs, and social businesses on the social impact of their engagements.
 He has authored several articles on global health and development.
-Harlan received his Ph.D. in Public Policy and Political Science at Duke University, and his bachelor’s degree from Harvard.
+Harlan received his Ph.D. in Public Policy and Political Science at Duke University and his bachelor’s degree from Harvard University.